groupdocs-watermark/GroupDocs.Watermark-Docs/python-net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-word-processing-documents/existing-objects-in-word-processing-document.md

 Watermarks in Word documents are usually represented by shapes.
 Using GroupDocs.Watermark you can remove shapes of any type from any level of the document structure, or inspect and modify them.

 ## Removing watermark from a particular section
+This sample searches a section for shapes matching image or text criteria and removes the found watermarks.

 Steps: